aristoteleo/pantheon-cli-tutorial/cli-tutorial/src/content/en/intro/getting-started.md

 # Getting Started

-Experience the hybrid programming magic of Pantheon-CLI in just 5 minutes!
+Experience the Mixed programming magic of Pantheon-CLI in just 5 minutes!

 ## Installation Preparation